Shivani-20/dividend_notifier/README.md

     * x5=27+16 => 12th of sept

         * return the dividend list from 8th to 12th september
-        * Notification is received only on wdnesday and 2 weeks prior to the Ex-date
+        * Notification is received only on wednesday and 2 weeks prior to the Ex-date

 * The list contains five key points:
     * Name of the stock